KeySG: Hierarchical Keyframe-Based 3D Scene Graphs: Technical Approach

 where $\mu$ and $\sigma$ are the mean and standard deviation computed across all pose features.
-We apply DBSCAN clustering to the set of standardized features, which yields a set of clusters $\mathcal{C}_i$.
-For each cluster $c_k \in \mathcal{C}_i$, we compute the medoid, i.e. the point $f_{k}^* \in c_k$ that minimizes the sum of distances to all other points within that cluster:
+We apply HDBSCAN~\cite{hdbscan} clustering to the set of standardized features, utilizing a minimum cluster size of 15 and a rotation weight $w=1.5$.
+This yields a set of clusters $\mathcal{C}_{ij}$.
+For each cluster $c_k \in \mathcal{C}_{ij}$, we compute the medoid, i.e., the point $f_{k}^* \in c_k$ that minimizes the sum of distances to all other points within that cluster: